aws/amazon-cloudwatch-agent/README.md

-# Amazon Cloudwatch Agent
+# Amazon CloudWatch Agent
-The Amazon Cloudwatch Agent is software developed for the [Cloudwatch Agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html)
+The Amazon CloudWatch Agent is software developed for the [CloudWatch Agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html)

 ## Overview
 The Amazon CloudWatch Agent enables you to do the following: